flystack/misty/README.md

 * Direct HTTP Methods for custom needs

 ## A solid KISS
-For REST transactions, Misty uses only Net/HTTP from the Ruby Standard Library.
-So besides 'json', no other gem are required.
+For REST transactions, Misty relies on Net/HTTP, from the Standard Library, therefore no other gem is required besides 'json'.

-Because OpenStack authentication and Service Catalog management are very specific and shared by all the APIs, once taken care of, there is no need for a complex HTTP framework.
+The choice to not use the help of a more complex HTTP framework helps with less dependencies.
-This offers a solid foundation with reduced dependencies.
+Effectively, once taken care of, the authentication process provides a Service Catalog which allow to serve all available APIs.

 ## APIs Definitions
 The rich variety of OpenStack projects requires lots of Application Program Interfaces to handle.